Cisco Meraki

 |---|---|

-| Network devices | Access points, switches, security appliances, cameras managed by Meraki |
+| Network devices | Access points, switches, security appliances, cameras, from each selected network |

 Prerequisites

-- Access to xAssets with permission to create credential packs and run transformations
+- Access to xAssets with permission to create credential packs

-- The xAssets Batch Service must be running
+- The xAssets Batch Service must be running (the integration runs as a batch job)

 Setup